LinkWellNodes/Documentation/docs/knowledgebase/Direct-Request-Guide.md

 import TOCInline from '@theme/TOCInline';

-<lw-subtitle>An in-depth guide to <lw-emphasis>Chainlink's Direct Request model</lw-emphasis>, including key terminology, and how to get started requesting data from us.</lw-subtitle>
+<h2 class='lw-subtitle'>An in-depth guide to <lw-emphasis>Chainlink's Direct Request model</lw-emphasis>, including key terminology, and how to get started requesting data from us.</h2>

 ![Chainlink Direct Requests (Any API)](/img/chainlink-blue-header_1400x802.webp "Chainlink Direct Requests (Any API)")